 - — $899, was $999

 On the slimmest of budgets but need a new laptop?
-It doesn’t get much more economical than the Asus L210.
-It offers a Celeron N4020 processor along with 4GB RAM, so you’re good to go with writing documents or performing other basic tasks such as photo editing.
+It doesn’t get much more economical than the Gateway Ultra Slim Notebook.
+It offers an Intel Celeron processor along with 4GB RAM, so you’re good to go with writing documents or performing other basic tasks such as photo editing.
 A compact 11.6-inch HD display means you won’t have to worry about this thing weighing you down, unlike larger laptops that can be a pain to carry around all day.

 Lightweight and unassuming, it’s ideal for the average student who simply needs a work tool rather than anything more specialist.
-Its 64GB of flash storage is big enough to store your work files for those times you’re not near Wi-Fi and can’t access your cloud storage, but since this is a no-nonsense PC built for work, it’s unlikely that you’ll run out of space any time soon.
+Its 64GB of flash storage is big enough to store your work files for those times you’re not near Wi-Fi and can’t access your cloud storage, and since it runs Windows 10 S Mode, you don’t have to worry about being unable to use your Windows software like you would with a Chromebook.

-With a great combination of modern hardware and 2-in-1 versatility, this HP Pavilion x360 15 is a great workhorse of a laptop.
-It has a 15-inch fold-flat 1080p touchscreen, 8GB RAM, and a nice quick 256GB SSD for responsive file storage and app loading.
-It’s ideal for working and should last for years.
+With a great combination of modern hardware and 2-in-1 touchscreen versatility, the Lenovo Ideapad Flex 5i is a great workhorse of a laptop.
+It has a 14-inch fold-flat 1080p touch display, a snappy 11th-gen Core i3 processor, 4GB RAM, and a nice quick 128GB SSD for responsive file storage and app loading.
+It’s ideal for working and should last for awhile.

-The new 11th-gen Core i5 processor is speedy enough that it’ll open apps and run software quickly, and while this might not be as sleek and stylish as a MacBook (see our final pick for that), it’s much more affordable.
-HP laptops are also pretty great when it comes to sturdiness and reliability so you won’t have to worry about it taking the odd bump or knock when you’re carrying it from class to class.
+The Intel Core i3-1115G4 CPU is speedy enough that it’ll open apps and run software quickly, and while this might not be as sleek and stylish as a MacBook (see our final pick for that), it’s much more affordable.
+Lenovo laptops are also pretty great when it comes to sturdiness and reliability so you won’t have to worry about it taking the odd bump or knock when you’re carrying it from class to class.

-Let’s face it: Students love to game after class, and just because you’re on a budget doesn’t mean you can’t have a good gaming laptop.
-The 15-inch Asus TUF offers all the best elements of a modern gaming laptop including a 15.6-inch 1080p display, a reasonable weight so it’s not too bulky to lug around campus, and a discrete GeForce GTX 1650 Ti GPU for when it’s time to get your game on after your studies.
-And with 256GB of solid-state storage, you’ve got some high-speed space for your productivity software, assignments, music, and — of course — your game library.
+Students love to game after class, and just because you’re on a budget doesn’t mean you can’t have a good gaming laptop.
+The HP Pavilion offers all the best elements of a modern gaming laptop including a 15.6-inch 1080p display, a reasonable weight so it’s not too bulky to lug around campus, and a discrete GeForce GTX 1650 GPU for when it’s time to get your game on after your studies.
+And with a 256GB SSD, you’ve got some high-speed storage for your productivity software, assignments, music, and — of course — your game library.

 For study and play, this laptop has just about everything you need while keeping costs down.
-With an Intel Core i5 processor and 8GB of RAM, it’ll be good for everything from photo and video editing to word processing.
+With an AMD Ryzen 5 processor and 8GB of RAM, it’ll be good for everything from photo and video editing to word processing.
 A nice (but not garish) backlit keyboard is nice, too, for those late-night study and gaming sessions.

-If your heart is set on MacOS, then the early 2020 13-inch Apple MacBook Air is the student laptop for you.
+If your heart is set on MacOS, then the late 2020 13-inch Apple MacBook Air is the student laptop for you.
 It looks gorgeous and has all the conveniences that come with a MacOS-based system.
-It has recently been updated to include the latest 10th-generation Intel Core i3 processor along with 8GB RAM and a 256GB SSD drive, so it packs a punch when it comes to being suitably speedy for work and multi-tasking.
+It has recently been updated to include Apple’s amazing new M1 processor along with 8GB RAM and a 256GB SSD drive, so it packs a punch when it comes to being suitably speedy for work and multi-tasking.
 It’s not aimed at gaming or anything like that, but as a productivity-based device, it’s good to go.
 You won’t have any issues loading up files quickly and running your favorite programs smoothly.

 Before you buy a student laptop, you need to know what you’re looking for.
 Perhaps the most important thing to know is your budget.
 Ideally, everyone wants the best and the fastest but if your budget is low then it’s smart to temper your expectations to avoid disappointment.